-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) Years Ended June 30, 2003, 2004 and 2005 (in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) Years Ended June 30, 2003, 2004 and 2005

 The Company has provided for potential amounts due in various tax jurisdictions.
 Judgment is required in determining the Company's worldwide income tax expense provision.
 In the ordinary course of global business, there are many transactions and calculations where the ultimate tax outcome is uncertain.
 Some of these uncertainties arise as a consequence of cost reimbursement arrangements among related entities.
 Although we believe our estimates are reasonable, no assurance can be given that the final tax outcome of these matters will not be different from that which is reflected in our historical income tax provisions and accruals.
 Such differences could have a material impact on our income tax provision and operating results in the period in which such determination is made.